Tenant Settings in the Auth0 Dashboard

 Click SAVE when finished to submit your changes.

 Default Audience: Allows you to specify an API Identifier for a default audience when using the API Authorization flows.
-The will cause all access tokens issued by Auth0 to have this API Identitifier specified as an audience.
+This will cause all Access Tokens issued by Auth0 to have this API Identifier specified as an audience.

-Default Directory: Name of the connection to be use for Password Grant exchanges.
+Default Directory: Name of the connection to be used for Password Grant exchanges.
 The Default Directory value should be the exact name of an existing connection of one of the following strategies:

 In the event of an authorization error, you may choose to display to your users either a generic error page or you can redirect users to your own customized error page.